 We really enjoyed the ride and can’t wait to see what they have planned for the next year.
 Are you coming along?

 While laying here on your narrow bed.

-It feels like a forever has passed since I woke up and yet you are still in the dream world; probably chasing the ghosts of the past or getting spooked by unclear and formless illusions of the future.
+It feels like a forever has passed since I woke up and yet you are still in the dream world… Probably chasing the ghosts of the past or getting spooked by unclear and formless illusions of the future.

-The time and space are dancing with the regular specks of dust, creating thick heaviness in the room that is grounding my chest and locking me down.
+Time and space are dancing with the regular specks of dust, creating thick heaviness in the room that is grounding my chest and locking me down.
 Yeah, and because of that I can’t get up and leave.
 Probably because of that.
 Most certainly.
 Not.